-Al Mamoura Academy celebrated the achievements of its first cohort of IGCSE exams with a total pass rate of 97%, with 75% of students achieving five 9-5/A*-B Grades.
-Among those completing their IGCSE studies, 33% of students achieved 9-7 grades (A*/A), while 52% of students achieved 9-6 grades (A*/B).
+In terms of 2019, additional information provides indicated that among those completing their IGCSE studies, 33% of students achieved A*/A (9-7 grades).
 Overall, the academy’s entire cohort of students performed strongly in the subjects of English, with the vast majority achieving a 9-5 grade, in History where 100% of students achieved a 9-7 grade, and in Science with 100% of students achieving 9-6.

 Al Mamoura School's design is based on one that was developed for an ADEK school in Al Ain, but has been adapted to create a separate section with a very large open indoor space for Foundation Stage children to enable them to take place in a wide range of free play activities supervised by teachers.

 The design of the building means that Primary aged children (both boys and girls) are located on the ground floor, whilst the Secondary girls-only section, is located on the upper floor.
 A wide range of specialist facilities are available for the Secondary students, including the usual range of Science and IT labs.

 Find out more about the facilities of the school from our Experience visit.